-The CDC’s guidelines on prescribing opioids point out that “long-term opioid use often begins with treatment of acute pain.”
+The CDC’s on prescribing opioids point out that “long-term opioid use often begins with treatment of acute pain.”
 The guidelines recommend that doctors prescribe opioids for acute pain in the lowest dose and shortest duration that is effective.

 The CDC also highlights that there is little scientific evidence to support the widespread use of opioids for chronic pain.